top of page

 Search

-Updated: Jan 27
+Updated: Jan 25

 Climbing steps to one of the temples Lempuyang Bali

-We all know that saying -- quote: It's not the destination, it's the journey that is attributed to Ralph Waldo Emerson, but do we ever feel like living our lives through these words -- to the core?
-We kind of assume it’s true but then at the same time we plan our destination/destinations.
-Today, it somehow happened, without looking for proof, I have well received that message through my experience.
+We all know that saying -- 'It's not the destination, it's the journey' -- often attributed to Ralph Waldo Emerson.
+But do we ever truly feel like living our lives through these words -- to the core?
+We tend to assume it’s true, yet at the same time, we plan our destinations.
+Today, somehow, it happened: without looking for proof, I received that message clearly through my own experience.

 In the first temple